 Scammed by a UK firm while in France - can I get money back?

-A reader question, answered: how can I get money back if UK-based firm scams me?
+How can I get my money back if a UK-based firm scammed me while in France?

-I am trying to get help for the victim of a scam.
-The man in question paid €10,000 by bank transfer for a second-hand van to a company in England which is now not responding to phone calls or emails.
+Reader question: I am trying to get help for the victim of a scam.
+The man in question paid €10,000 by bank transfer for a second-hand van to a company in England, which is now not responding to phone calls or emails.
 If he were living in the UK, he could take out a small claims action in court.
 What should someone in France do to get money back from a company in the UK, or indeed in other countries of the EU?
-F.A.

 We suggest as a priority that you make contact with the European Consumer Centre’s French branch.
-For more information, see europe-consommateurs.eu/en/home and click under Solving your problems and Contact us to file a complaint.
+For more information, visit europe-consommateurs.eu/en/home to file a complaint.

-It aims at a fast resolution, with the decision of the French court directly applicable in the UK: tinyurl.com/y7dc4jct.
+It aims at a fast resolution, with the decision of the French court directly applicable in the UK.
 You do not need a lawyer to submit a claim, and claims could include a demand for reimbursement.
 You should apply to your local tribunal judiciaire using this form: CERFA N°11764*08.